metametadata/carry/docs/user-guide.md

 ## Signals

-Signal is an object which represents a user's intention or, looking at it from a different angle, an already happened event.
+Signal is an object which represents a user's intention or, looking at it from a different angle, a system event.
 Signal can be sent to an app by calling its `dispatch-signal` function:

 ```cljs